Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 **PIM**
 The *Product Information Management* (PIM) module is the master data store for collecting, managing, and enriching product data and thus the heart of all your sales channels.
 You can integrate the *PIM* module quickly into your existing system landscapes.
 It serves as the basis for efficient unified commerce across all channels.
-The PIM master data are used to provide material master data as well as data needed for the communication with web shops and marketplaces.
+The PIM master data is used to provide material master data as well as data needed for the communication with web shops and marketplaces.

 **Material**
 Material master data from the *PIM* module such as SKU (stock keeping unit), weight, and length is used as basis for warehousing.
 This master data does not contain metadata such as shop descriptions or keywords.
 The *Warehouse Management* enriches these data with information on stock levels etc.